SeriousGuy888/SlashSpec/README.md

 >  _From the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Spectator#GUIs)_

 However, as players in spectator mode might be able to use it to teleport to whoever they wish, this plugin makes the menu not usable by default.
 Attempting to teleport using the menu will not work unless the player specifically has the permission node granted.
 Server operators are not affected by this.

+### Combat Tagging

+Players will not be able to enter enter spec if they have recently (30 seconds by default, changeable in `config.yml`) been attacked by another player or if they have recently attacked another player.
+This is useful if players are abusing spec to escape combat situations.
+This will work for both melee and ranged attacks.

 ## ProtocolLib Dependency
 ProtocolLib is an optional dependency for this plugin, but **_it is required for the floating heads feature to work_**.